ShawnJHL/Go/README.md

 }
 ```

-IF CAN START WITH A DECLARATION AND THIS VARIABLE EXISTS WITHIN THE IF/ELSEIF/ELSE SCOPE
+IT CAN START WITH A DECLARATION AND THE VARIABLE EXIST WITHIN THE IF/ELSEIF/ELSE SCOPE
 ```Go
 if v := 5; v < 10 {
 } else if v == 10 {